 Students must earn no less than a 2.00 GPA, as defined by the GPA of Record.
 Students must meet the residence requirements of MU and shall have a professional practicum or field experience for academic credit (a minimum of 2 credit hours).
-The instructor of record for this experience will be a faculty member within the College of Education.
-The student must be recommended for the degree by the faculty of the College of Education.
+The instructor of record for this experience will be a faculty member within the College of Education and Human Development.
+The student must be recommended for the degree by the faculty of the College of Education and Human Development.
 At 60 credit hours of completed coursework, students will be required to complete a Graduation Plan that will serve as a preliminary graduation check.
 Students must earn 30 of their last 36 semester hours of credit through the University of Missouri in order to obtain the degree.
 All courses are offered with online options.

 |Educational Core Courses||24|